Generalization of terms via universal algebra: A congruence-based approach to the poset of solutions

 \begin{remark} An interesting consequence of Theorem \ref{thm1ESP} above is that in 1ESP varieties each element of the generality poset has a representative given by one of the natural epimorphisms $n_\theta$, which has as codomain a 1-generated projective algebra.
 This means that, given a symbolic problem $\bt$, and a solution for it given by a term $s$, there is a 1-variable term $s'$ that is equally general to $s$.
 Essentially, in the poset of symbolic solutions one can restrict to consider 1-variable terms. \end{remark}

-\begin{example} In Example \ref{ex:trivialfree} we have seen that every variety $\vv V$ whose 1-generated free algebra is trivial has the 1ESP property.
+\begin{corollary} Every variety whose 1-generated free algebra is trivial has unitary e-generalization type.
+In particular: lattices, semilattices, all varieties without constants and whose operations are idempotent. \end{corollary} \begin{proof} In Example \ref{ex:trivialfree} we have seen that every variety $\vv V$ whose 1-generated free algebra is trivial has the 1ESP property.
 This includes lattices, semilattices, and more generally all varieties without constants and whose operations are idempotent.
-Since the 1-generated free algebra is trivial, the type of $\Gen(h)$ is clearly unitary for all problems $h$; it follows from Corollary \ref{cor:anti1esp} that every such variety has unitary $\kappa$-type for every cardinal $\kappa \leq \omega$. $\Box$ \end{example} \begin{remark} It is proved in \cite{CernaKutsia} that idempotent anti-unification is infinitary, which seems to contradict the result outlined in the above example.
+Since the 1-generated free algebra is trivial, the type of $\Gen(h)$ is clearly unitary for all problems $h$; it follows from Corollary \ref{cor:anti1esp} that every such variety has unitary $\kappa$-type for every cardinal $\kappa \leq \omega$. \end{proof} \begin{remark} It is proved in \cite{CernaKutsia} that idempotent anti-unification is infinitary, which seems to contradict the result outlined in the above corollary.
 However, the result in \cite{CernaKutsia} makes key use of two constants, assumed to be in the language, in order to show that the type is (at least) infinitary.
 If we add constants, the 1-generated free algebra is not trivial, and therefore there is no contradiction.
 We also note that our result is incomparable with the one in \cite{CernaKutsia}, in the sense that while ours is more general with respect to the fact that we do not restrict the equational theory to idempotency (our result holds for any equational theory that includes idempotency of all symbols), we do need to restrict to not having constants. \end{remark}